GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_private_targets_gke/cloud_deploy_private_targets_gke.md

 To confirm your application was deployed to your staging GKE cluster, run the following commands in your Cloud Shell:

-TODO
+**TODO**

-In the next section, you'll look at Targets that require approvals before Promotions can complete.
+In the next section, you'll look at targets that require approvals before promotions can complete.

-Click **Next** to proceed.
+To learn more about approvals, click **Next**.

 ## Approvals

-Any Target can require an Approval before a Release promotion can occur.
-This is designed to protect production and sensitive Targets from accidentally promoting a release before it's been fully vetted and tested.
+Any target can require an approval before a release promotion can occur.
+This is designed to protect production and sensitive targets from accidentally promoting a release before it's been fully vetted and tested.

-### Requiring Approval for Promotion to a Target
+### Requiring approval for promotion to a target

-When you created your prod environment, the configuration was in place to require approvals to this Target.
+When you created your prod environment, the configuration was in place to require approvals to this target.
 To verify this, run this command and look for the `requireApproval` parameter.

 ```bash
 gcloud beta deploy targets describe prod-private --delivery-pipeline web-app-private-targets
 ```

 Your output should look similar to the example below.
-Unlike the previous targets, the prod Target does require approval per the `requireApproval` parameter.
+Unlike the previous targets, the prod target does require approval per the `requireApproval` parameter.

 ```terminal
 Target: